CaioCamatta/sol-script/README.md

 `src/util/` - `.c` and `.h` utility files

-`test/unit/src/` - unit tests for the C code
+`test/unit/src/` - unit tests for the main modules

-`test/unit/src/util/` - unit tests for the utilities C code
+`test/unit/src/util/` - unit tests for the utilities

-`test/sol/` - tests written in SolScript
+`test/end_to_end/` - end-to-end tests written in SolScript

+`test/manual/` - SolScript code/scenarios that can be ran manually

 ## Release Tracker

 ## v1.0
 To-do before v1.0 is released:

  - [x] Design the lexical grammar